aryanofficialjain/Zira-/README.md

 # Zira-
-zira is the A.I speech recognition model withci talk with you and convert sppech into text made by Team - Hyper-X
+zira is the A.I speech recognition model withci talk with you and convert sppech into text made by Team - Hyper-X Looking for a reliable speech-to-text bot for your website?
+Zira has got you covered!
+Our GitHub repository features HTML, CSS, and JavaScript code for building a high-performing speech recognition bot that seamlessly converts speech to text.
+Our customizable templates and easy-to-follow instructions make it easy for you to create an SEO-optimized site that ranks high in search results.
+Get started with Zira's speech-to-text bot today! #SpeechToText #Bot #Zira #HTML #CSS #JavaScript #GitHub #SEO #Optimization and you can also connect me on linked in profile - https://www.linkedin.com/in/aryan-jain-124717272/